 the relevant contacts for disclosers to contact;

-the confidential process by which complaints will be considered and respond to; and
+the confidential process by which complaints will be considered and responded to; and

 the timescales for response by the responsible officers.

 Confidential complaints and whistleblowing are managed by the Secretariat’s Governance Officer and Chief Executive Officer, who will maintain a record of all complaints received.